kunka1337/test/README.md

 # Infinity Miner v2

-An OpenCL miner for solving the [INFINITY Token](https://8finity.xyz/) Proof-of-Work **Magic XOR** problem.
+An OpenCL miner for solving the [Infinity Token](https://github.com/8finity-xyz/protocol) Proof-of-Work **Magic XOR** problem.

 > **Acknowledgment**
-> This miner is based on the [profanity2](https://github.com/1inch/profanity2) approach, with special modifications to handle Infinity’s `MagicXOR` puzzle.
+> This miner is based on the [profanity2](https://github.com/1inch/profanity2) approach, with special modifications to handle Infinity's `MagicXOR` puzzle.

 ## Quick Start with Docker